A MASTERPIECE OF VICTORIAN ARTISTRY

-With its hand-painted ceilings, carved rosewood staircase, marble fireplaces and elaborate plasterwork, the Culbertson Mansion reflects the affluence of a man once considered to be the wealthiest in Indiana.
+With its hand-painted ceilings, carved staircase, marble fireplaces and elaborate plasterwork, the Culbertson Mansion reflects the affluence of a man once considered to be the wealthiest in Indiana.
 In 1867, William S. Culbertson spent about $120,000 to build his grand home in New Albany.

 In 1964, Historic New Albany purchased the home and, in 1976, it was accepted as a state historic site.
-The Culbertson Mansion represents the lifestyles of the Victorian fortune-makers as well as the lifestyles of the servant staffs.
+The Culbertson Mansion represents the lifestyles of the Victorian fortune-makers as well as the lifestyles of the servant staff.

 William S. Culbertson

 At age 21, William S. Culbertson left his hometown of New Market, Pennsylvania, to seek his fortune in Indiana.
 Settling in New Albany, he found employment as a clerk in a dry goods store.
 Culbertson possessed exceptional business sense and energy and, in 1854, started his own utility company, eventually becoming a prosperous, independent businessman.
 In 1868, Culbertson retired from the dry goods business to invest his money in new ventures, including the Kentucky-Indiana Railroad Bridge Company.

 Culbertson invested much of his wealth in New Albany.
 He involved himself in civic affairs; funded and supervised the construction of the Culbertson Widows Home; served as a Trustee of the First Presbyterian Church; and founded the Cornelia Memorial Orphans Home, named for the second of his three wives.
 Culbertson was widowed twice and married for the third time at age 70.